MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVoiceApplicationsPolicy.md

 PARAMVALUE: None | Authorized | All

-When set to None (the default value), users affected by the policy will not receive real-time metrics for agents.
+When set to `None` (the default value), users affected by the policy won't receive real-time metrics for agents.

-When set to Authorized, users affected by the policy will receive real-time metrics for agents who are members in the call queues they are authorized for.
+When set to `Authorized`, users affected by the policy will receive real-time metrics for agents who are members in the call queues they are authorized for.

-When set to All, users affected by the policy will receive real-time metrics for all agents in all queues call queues in the tenant.
+When set to `All`, users affected by the policy will receive real-time metrics for all agents in all queues call queues in the tenant.

 ```yaml
 Type: Object